-One slice of real bread is enough since it's full of protein, friendly-fat and all the fibre; it is quite sufficient to bring satiety.
+One slice of real bread is enough since it's full of protein, friendly-fat and all the fibre; that is quite sufficient to bring satiety.

 Folk enjoying our sourdough bread made from 100% flour with all the parts of the wheat in their exact proportions often express surprise just how light it is.
 They expect it to be dense like German roggenbrot; not fluffy as an English cream-scone it's true but nevertheless definitely not heavy.